exarobibliologist/geek-code/README.md

 D = Dimensions
 ------

 People who are considered geeks come in a wide variety of forms.
-The initial portion indicates the vertical extent, while the latter represents the horizontal extent.
-The two parts are delimited by a colon.
+The code is divided into two distinct parts, each separated by a colon.

+These parts are ( `VERTICAL : HORIZONTAL` )

 | Code	| | Vertical Extent	 | Horizontal Extent |
 |:--- | :---: | :--- | :--- |